themewagon/windster/README.md

 ## Author

-Design and code are completely written by Themebergs's design and development team.
+Design and code are completely written by Themesberg's design and development team.

 ## License